Unathi-Skosana/ptycho/README.md

 # Ptycho

-A small seminar project I worked on a few concepts from ptychography during my MSc.
+A small seminar project on a few concepts from ptychography.